 Closing tech’s gender gap matters for several reasons, including the improved performance that results from having more gender-diverse teams and the ability of women to fill the industry’s talent shortage.
 But what truly drives and concerns us at imagiLabs goes beyond the health of the industry itself.
 We believe including women in tech is about economic fairness.
 The tech industry creates some of the best paying jobs.
 Women need to have the opportunity to pursue careers that will help them achieve financial security and independence.

 Equally important, though, is the impact of who creates our technologies as we hurtle towards a future in which technology impacts every aspect of our lives.
 We must think about the implications for technology that, as former CIO of Verizon Judith Spitz states, is “destined to be the essence of who we are as a species,” and is being “developed largely under the leadership and guidance of a single gender.”
+If women do not have equal exposure and access to technology as a tool and as a career opportunity, we also miss out on an equal opportunity to shape our future.

 For technology to benefit everyone we need diversity among its creators